Saskatchewan Water Security Agency

 The Saskatchewan Water Security Agency (before 2013, the Saskatchewan Watershed Authority) is an arm's length organization responsible for the management of water resources to ensure safe drinking water sources and reliable water supplies for economic, environmental, and social benefits in Saskatchewan, Canada.
-The Agency is a Treasury Board Crown Corporation administered by a board of directors appointed by the provincial government.Water Security Agency is located in Moose Jaw, SK, Canada and is part of the Water, Sewage and Other Systems Industry.
-Water Security Agency has 870 total employees across all of its locations and generates $63.62 million in sales (USD).
-(Sales figure is modelled).
-There are 1,121 companies in the Water Security Agency corporate family.
+The Agency is a Treasury Board Crown Corporation administered by a board of directors appointed by the provincial government.
+Water Security Agency is located in Moose Jaw, SK, Canada and is part of the Water, Sewage and Other Systems Industry.
+Water Security Agency has 320.5 full time equivalent employees across all of its locations.